osar-svg/silver-octo-couscous/README.md

 - Adobe Illustrator

 # 4. JavaScript Libraries (for dynamic SVGs)
-If you're coding for the web.
+If you're coding for the web...

 # Here's a simple SVG logo using:
 - Text: OSAR